 Through your insurance, you and your family get access to Best Doctors which connects you with a network of 50,000 leading medical specialists from around the world.
 It offers a second opinion when you need it most, to make sure you received the right diagnosis and are on the best treatment plan.
 You can use Best Doctors at anytime, anywhere, as often as you need for no extra cost, and it’s completely confidential.

 Ethical investment (or responsible investment) in a super fund is when an investment is selected to complement views on moral, environmental or political matters.
 There are ethical super funds dedicated to these specific investment options and funds that offer normal and ethical investment options.

-Generally, any before-tax money that you pay into your superannuation fund (for example, your super guarantee payment, or salary sacrifice payments) is taxed at 15%.
+Generally, any before-tax money that you pay into your superannuation fund (for example, your super guarantee payment, or salary sacrifice payments) is taxed at a maximum rate of 15%.